-One of the great things about Gibraltar is the fact that there are so many fun and exciting trips and adventures to embark upon.
+One of the fun things about Gibraltar is the fact that there are so many fun and exciting trips and adventures to embark upon.
 As a unique point between the coast of African and Europe, Gibraltar has a long history of adventure, turmoil and excitement, making it a perfect holiday destination for you and your family.
 Whether you’re looking for the best in outdoor activities, historical sites or tasty restaurants in Gibraltar, there will definitely be something for all interests and all ages.
-Below you can find some information on just a few of the attractions Gibraltar has to offer.
+Below you can find some information on just a few of the attractions Gibraltar has to offer the fun things to do in Gib.

 St Michael’s Cave